cyber-dojo/saver/docs/README.md

 ```
   {}
 ```
-- returns true if the service is ready, otherwise false.
+- returns true if the service is ready, otherwise false, eg
 ```
   { "ready?": true }
   { "ready?": false }